elijahhampton/hyperliquid-rs/README.md

 A unofficial Rust SDK for [Hyperliquid](https://hyperliquid.xyz), the high-performance perpetuals decentralized exchange.
 Built with type safety in mind and async-first architecture.

-⚠️ **Not suitable for production trading.
-This SDK is still under development.**
+⚠️ ** This SDK is still under development.
+It is not yet suitable for production trading.
+Current stable for: **

+**Safe to use:**
+- Market data queries (spot & perpetuals)
+- Account information retrieval
+- Order book snapshots
+- Historical candle data
+- User fills and funding history

+**Experimental (testnet only):**
+- Order placement and cancellation
+- Position management
+- Vault operations

 ## Project Status